daria-06/Python-School-test-task/README.md

 DELETE `/vehicles/vehicle/<vehicle_id>/` - delete vehicle

 (POST) UPDATE* `/vehicles/set_driver/<vehicle_id>/` - putting driver in the vehicle/removing driver from the vehicle (you are required to put driver ID in JSON or set it to null to remove driver from the car).
-For exapmple, retreiving vehicle by ID at this endpoint may give you this:
+For example, retreiving vehicle by ID at this endpoint may give you this:

 ```
 {